LiamKarlMitchell/dataset-api/README.md

 module.exports = Mydriver
 ```

-Constructor will then be created when initiating `Connections`
+Constructor will then be initiated using configuration from `config/connection.yaml` to `Connections`.

 ## Creating middleware

 Create `file.js` in your version `folder`.

 Mention `file.js` in your `synopsis.yaml` middleware.

 ```yaml